 C. Not until he began D. Scarcely did he begin

 19 .
-Anna was reading a piece of science fiction, completely _ to the outside world.
+Anna was reading a piece of science fiction, completely _ to the outside

 A. being lost B. having lost C. losing D. lost